livingkurt/Juda/docs/DEPLOYMENT.md

 1. Commit and push to your repository
 2. Vercel will automatically trigger a new deployment
-3. Migrations will run automatically during the build process
+3. Schema changes will be pushed automatically during the build process

 ## Production Considerations